This post has been contributed by a guest author – Beth Koth, Credit.com.

 In a business landscape that’s completely dependent on technology and virtual payment transactions, running a business-to-business operation demands meticulous attention to detail and constant vigilance – especially when it comes to taking payments.
 The benefits and risks are higher with B2B transactions because the stakes are higher.
 Not only are you responsible for the data of your clients but in some cases, you may be responsible for their customers’ data as well.

 Business-to-business eCommerce is expected to hit over $1 trillion by 2020.
 Because today’s businesses are shifting their purchasing online, B2B operations need to accommodate them by offering a variety of payment options that extend beyond the standard credit card.
 Online check payments, ACH transfers, wire transfers, virtual or purchasing cards, and extended credit are all viable and necessary options in a flexible market.
-But before you start adding more payment options to your lineup, check out these tips on how to make your online payment systems smarter, safer, and less open to fraud and abuse.
+But before you start adding more payment options to your lineup, check out these tips on how to make your gateway payment systems smarter, safer, and less open to fraud and abuse.

 Accounts with Multiple User Roles